Parliamentary.ai

 Deployment of Judges

-The Bill modifies existing legislation to allow for greater flexibility in the deployment of High Court deputy judges and other judges across different courts and tribunals.
-It also expands the roles certain judges can hold concurrently, including recorders and Presidents/Vice Presidents of Employment Tribunals.
+The bill modifies existing acts to allow for greater flexibility in deploying High Court deputy judges and other judges across different courts and tribunals.
+It also updates the list of judges who can also serve in various tribunals.

 Alteration of Judicial Titles

-The Bill updates several judicial titles to reflect current practices and terminology, for example, changing "Chief Bankruptcy Registrar" to "Chief Insolvency and Companies Court Judge".
+The bill updates several judicial titles to reflect modern practice, for example, changing "Chief Bankruptcy Registrar" to "Chief Insolvency and Companies Court Judge".

 Functions of Staff

-The Bill allows authorized court and tribunal staff to provide legal advice to judges in the family court and justices of the peace.
-It also enables them to exercise certain judicial functions as defined by procedure rules, ensuring that these functions are subject to oversight and safeguards.
+A key provision allows authorized court and tribunal staff to provide legal advice to judges of the family court and justices of the peace.
+It also enables them to exercise certain judicial functions as defined by procedure rules, subject to safeguards and oversight.

 Government Spending